High Probability Complexity Bounds of Trust-Region Stochastic Sequential Quadratic Programming with Heavy-Tailed Noise: Introduction

 \end{enumerate}

 Under irreducible and heavy-tailed oracle noise conditions, we establish \textit{first- and second-order} high-probability iteration complexity bounds for our trust-region SSQP method.
-In particular,~we~establish that the~method achieves a first-order $\epsilon$-stationary point in $\mathcal{O}(\epsilon^{-2})$ iterations and a second-order $\epsilon$-stationary point in $\mathcal{O}(\epsilon^{-3})$ iterations with high probability, provided that $\epsilon$ is chosen above~a threshold determined by the irreducible noise levels.
+In particular, we establish that the method achieves a first-order $\epsilon$-stationary point in $\mathcal{O}(\epsilon^{-2})$ iterations and a second-order $\epsilon$-stationary point in $\mathcal{O}(\epsilon^{-3})$ iterations with high probability, provided that $\epsilon$ is chosen above a threshold determined by the irreducible noise levels.
+We summarize the results, along with the dependence of $\epsilon$ on irreducible noises in Table \ref{tab:complexity_result}.
 These results align with existing arguments for irreducible and light-tailed noise.
 Specifically, our results corroborate the first-order high-probability complexity bound established by \cite{Berahas2025Sequential} for a step-search SSQP method in constrained stochastic optimization, as well as the first- and second-order high-probability complexity bounds derived by \cite{Cao2023First} for a trust-region method in unconstrained stochastic optimization.
-We implement our method on problems from~the~CUTEst~test~set.~The~\mbox{actual}~\mbox{performance}~\mbox{validates}~our~theoretical analysis.
+We implement our method on problems from the CUTEst test set.
+The actual performance validates our theoretical analysis.